debashish-saha1/HAR_UCI_DATASET_MISSING_DATA/README.md

-# Activity and Subject Recognition Using LSTM for HAR Dataset by UCI with simulated missing data
+# Robust Activity and Subject Recognition with LSTM & Handling Missing Sensor Data in the UCI HAR Dataset

 I am using Human Activity recognition dataset with by UCI (https://archive.ics.uci.edu/dataset/240/human+activity+recognition+using+smartphones) for my experiments.
 The Human Activity Recognition database was built from the recordings of participants performing activities of daily living (ADL) while carrying a waist-mounted smartphone with embedded inertial sensors.
 The objective is to classify activities into one of the six activities performed
 - WALKING